kazurayam/ks_comparingElementScreenshots/README.md

 # ks_verifyImagePresent

-This project is developed in the hope that I could anser to a question raised in the Katalon Forum:
+This project is developed in the hope that I could answer to a question raised in the Katalon Forum:

 - [Verify image and take screen shot keyword doesn't work](https://forum.katalon.com/t/verify-image-and-take-screen-shot-keyword-doesnt-work/108573)

+The original poster wrote that she/he tried to used the `WebUI.verifyImagePresent` keyword.
+She/he failed, and could not find the reason why.
+I search the Katalon Forum to find nothing helpful.
+Therefore She/he posted a new one asking for help.

+I would show you some sample codes with explanations.

+## "Test Cases/test_page1"

+## Conclusion

-## How the verifyImagePresent keyword is implemented
+How the verifyImagePresent keyword is implemented

 You can find the source of the `WebUI.verifyImagePresent` keyword at